GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 ```
 :::

-## Client libraries
+### Client libraries

-Writing and querying data with GreptimeDB is straightforward when using InfluxDB client libraries.
+Writing data to GreptimeDB is straightforward when using InfluxDB client libraries.
 All you need to do is include the URL and authentication details in the client configuration.

-The following examples demonstrate how to write data to GreptimeDB.
-You can also query data using the same client configuration.
+For example:

 ::: code-group